Renting Out Your Home in Maryland: Everything You Should Consider

 • Responsibility in regards to maintenance requests and repairs

 • Any rules the prospective tenant needs to abide by.
-For example, subletting, property alterations, and pet rules
+For example, subletting, rental property alterations, and pet rules

 • The date that the lease will be active